jean997/gfa_pipeline/README.md

 - sample_size (*): Column name for per-SNP sample size (note optional)
 - neale_format (r): This column should contain `FALSE` unless the data are GWAS round 2 results from [here](http://www.nealelab.is/uk-biobank).
 These files have a different enough format that I had to write a separate parser for them.
 - effect_is_or (r): This value should be "yes" or "no".
 If yes, this indicates that the value in the beta column is an odds ratio rather than a log odds ratio.

+Note that the file paths in `gwas_reference.csv` are relative paths and the pipeline needs absolute paths.
+This means you will need to add `/nfs/turbo/sph-jvmorr/gwas_summary_statistics/` to the beginning of each path.

 #### Data from IEU Open GWAS project